coderefinery/2022-09-20-workshop/content/questions/day3.md

 11. Can you explain the "origin" concept again?
-    - `origin` is the convential term for "the place from where you cloned".
+    - `origin` is the convential term for "the place from where you cloned from".
     - git, by default, when you `git clone`, it a remote with the name `origin` and that name can be used with `git push` and `git pull` to send changes back and forth.